savonet/liquidsoap/doc/content/cookbook.md

 Could not set buffer size to 'frame.size' (1920 samples), got 2048.
 ```

-The solution is then to fix the captured frame size to this value, which seems specific to your hardware.
+The solution is then to set liquidsoap's internal frame size to this value, which is most likely specific to your hardware.
 Let's try this script:

 ```liquidsoap
 # Set correct frame size: